erharrison/MXChip-Workshop/Steps/ConfigureVSCode.md

     "arduino.path": "/home/{username}/Downloads/arduino-1.8.5",
     "arduino.additionalUrls": "https://raw.githubusercontent.com/VSChina/azureiotdevkit_tools/master/package_azureboard_index.json"
     ```

+  > If you haven't edited JSON files before, these are comma separated entries of key value pairs, with keys separated from values with a colon.
+You will need to add a comma to the end of the line before the inserted settings.

 * Open the command palette and select *Arduino: Board Manager*.
 Search for `MXChip` and install the latest version.